bbc/genie/README.md

-# Children's BBC - Genie
+# BBC Games - Genie

 A modular framework to simplify the construction of children's games.